 Ratio of STEM jobs to unemployed STEM workers

 Share of foreign-born advanced degree workers in STEM fields (2000)

 Share of foreign-born advanced degree workers in STEM fields (2010)

 Number of physicians per 100,000 residents: 269.6

 Immigrants in Minnesota are also creating jobs through seasonal and temporary work.
+Between 1990 and 2010, Minnesota's supply of less-skilled workers born in the U.S. dropped by 205,022.
+Over that same period, the state's foreign-born, less-skilled labor force grew by 94,986, leaving a difference of 110,036 openings that immigrants could be filling.
 According to the US Department of Labor, Minnesota employers were granted certifications to bring in more than 950 workers on H-2B visas in 2011.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 jobs are created or preserved for American born workers.
 In Minnesota that means the visas authorized in 2011 supported almost 4,500 American jobs.